 The Best Sectors: Rising Demand, Low Start-Up Costs, and High Barriers to Entry

 Attractive sectors include businesses that enjoy strong demand combined with relatively low start-up costs, according to Entrepreneur, based on a report compiled by Sageworks.
 The best sectors for start-ups are offices that do not require heavy investments of inventory and equipment beyond a basic office set-up.
+However, companies which Rent Medical office space in DC, have a high initial cost but with huge potential to grow into a profitable company.

 It may seem surprising, but the strongest sectors for start-ups also have high barriers to entry.
 They require specialized training or certifications.
 Once a business acquires employees with these, the high barriers to entry can work to keep competition manageable.